Islam in Cambodia: Chvea Muslims

-The Chvea arrived in Cambodia in the 14th century from the Malay Peninsula and Indonesia, and traditionally occupied the coastal part of the country.
-Some scholars have suggested that inter-marriage between the two groups has served to forge a singular Muslim community, while others identify two distinct groups.
+The Chvea (literally "Java") arrived in Cambodia in the 14th century from the Malay Peninsula and Indonesian Archipelago, and traditionally occupied the coastal part of the country.
+Some scholars argue that intermarriage between these groups has served to form a separate Muslim community, while other scholars identify them as the Cham people.

+Khmer Muslims

+Khmer is the largest ethnicity in Cambodia which the majority follows to Theravada Buddhism.
+There are also Khmer Muslim converts from Buddhism and these can be found in Kwan village, Kampong Speu.
+Where Islam was spread by Abdul Amit a Cham farmer to the villagers of Kwan.